HollyESmith/Forecasting_Polestar_Success/README.md

 When putting this model together a few assumptions were made, such as:
 - We assume the economy is in a recession
 - We assume the economy was in a recession in 2008 so we are using 2008 IPO data for the model
+- We assume the current market trends are similiar to the 2008 market trends
 - We assume the current liquidity tightening is similiar to 2008 liquidity
 - Inflation is currently higher than it was in 2008, but we assume the higher inflation has already been factored into market prices
 - We assume the economy is similiary to the economy in 2008 - unemployment on the rise, companies tightening budgets and limiting hiring